gstasikowski/ScrambledPass/README.md

 # ScrambledPass
  Rewrite of an old password generator project with more sensible code structure.

- Generates passwords using word list and/or random characters.
+ Generate passwords using word list and/or random characters.
  Includes password entropy and (biased) strength indicator.

  TODO: